Horizon Ventures

 Seed Round in 2019

-Atomo Coffee Inc, founded in 2019 and headquartered in Seattle, Washington, specializes in the production of molecular coffee.
-The company has developed a unique process that reverse-engineers the coffee bean, allowing it to create a smooth cup of coffee using naturally derived ingredients.
-This innovative approach not only enhances the flavor profile but also offers a more sustainable alternative to traditional coffee production methods.
+Atomo Coffee Inc, founded in 2019 and based in Seattle, Washington, specializes in the development of molecular coffee.
+The company has innovatively reverse-engineered the coffee bean to produce a smooth cup of coffee using naturally derived ingredients.
+This approach aims to offer a more sustainable alternative to traditional coffee production methods, addressing environmental concerns associated with coffee cultivation.
+By focusing on sustainability and quality, Atomo Coffee is positioned to disrupt the conventional coffee market with its unique product offerings.

 What3words